101-A Chadwick Square Court Hendersonville, NC 28739

 Night Guards

 For moderate cases of temporomandibular joint disorder, Dr. Christy will recommend a night guard.
 Because many patients find that they clench and grind their teeth at night, this oral appliance can be worn when asleep.
-Treatment will vary from each individual case and can include one or more procedures or treatments to restore a more balanced and comfortable bite.
+Treatment will vary for each case and can include one or more procedures or treatments to restore a more balanced and comfortable bite.

 Restorative Dental Care